 You can add a couple of ceramic fish to the bottom of the vase, but again, I caution you against adding real fish.

 Caring For Your Tabletop Indoor Water Garden

 An indoor water garden like this doesn’t require much care.
 I mean, you certainly don’t have to water it!
-Well, you may have to top off the water now and then, and change the water if it becomes murky, but overall this indoor water garden is virtually maintenance-free.
+Well, you may have to top off the water now and then, and change the water (remember to let the water sit in a container for 24 hours to let the chlorine evaporate) if it becomes murky, but overall this indoor water garden is virtually maintenance-free.